SDF–Syrian transitional government clashes (2025–2026): 2025

 On 28 September, SDF drones targeted two government positions in Al-Qashlah village, eastern Aleppo countryside, after both sides exchanged artillery fire near the Tishrin Dam earlier.
 Areas west of the dam had been handed over to the Syrian transitional government by the SDF earlier in the year under the March agreement, which was intended to prevent further SNA attacks, allow for joint patrols with the SDF, and neutralize the dam as a military target.

-October

 By the beginning of October, Kurdish news outlets reported that the Syrian Army had escalated measures by constructing earthen barriers and blocking roads on the outskirts of Sheikh Maqsoud and Ashrafiyah, as well as barricading streets and establishing positions inside residential buildings.
 The SOHR confirmed the Syrian army's military buildup near the neighbourhoods.
-Furthermore the STG's Ministry of Defense sent a convoy of reinforcements, comprising dozens of vehicles carrying weapons and soldiers, to frontlines with the SDF around Dayr Hafer and the Tishrin Dam.
+Furthermore, the Syrian government's Ministry of Defense sent a convoy of reinforcements, comprising dozens of vehicles carrying weapons and soldiers, to frontlines with the SDF around Dayr Hafer and the Tishrin Dam.
 The SOHR added that the reinforcements included non-Syrian fighters.

 On 1 October, clashes broke out near the Tishrin Dam after pro-government forces attempted to infiltrate SDF military positions.
 The attack was repelled, forcing the assailants to withdraw.
 The locality was shelled by government forces earlier that day.

-On 5 October, heavy clashes were reported between the SDF and STG near Dayr Hafir and the Tishrin Dam.
-Earlier that day, the fighting was preceded by two drone strikes carried out by the STG, one targeting an agricultural tractor on the road between Dayr Hafir and Aleppo, and another striking an unidentified target; injuring one civilian.
+On 5 October, heavy clashes were reported between the SDF and the Syrian transitional government near Dayr Hafir and the Tishrin Dam.
+Earlier that day, the fighting was preceded by two drone strikes carried out by the Syrian Army, one targeting an agricultural tractor on the road between Dayr Hafir and Aleppo, and another striking an unidentified target; injuring one civilian.
 The SDF claimed that three fighters and four Asayish members were injured during the clashes and that the government targeted residential buildings with artillery fire.
 The state-run SANA agency, described the SDF claims as "false and misleading."
 On the same day, Rudaw and the SOHR reported that Syrian government forces closed the last remaining highway crossing near Ma'adan and Ithriya between DAANES- and government-controlled areas, following the earlier closure of roads leading to Dayr Hafir on 27 September.
 In retaliation the SDF closed all river crossings into government areas across the Euphrates.